lightblu/nd013-c1-vision-starter/WRITEUP.md

 ## Set up

+### Python requirements.txt

+The complete [requirements.txt](./build/requirements.txt) has been generated with ```pip freeze``` and can be found in the build folder.

 ### Basic setup

 - Fork and then clone repository from https://github.com/lightblu/nd013-c1-vision-starter

 - Beyond this not much is needed as due to lack of a proper GPU, the provided VM workspaces is used, which has most of the data.
+However, the original build folder with a Dockerfile can be found at: https://github.com/udacity/nd013-c1-vision-starter/tree/main/build

 - For step two download pretrained model (262M uncompressed in the end!)